 Today I want to talk a little bit about failure.
 A lot of people are afraid of failure.
 They are just terrified of it.
 They are afraid of trying something new.
 They’re scared of attempting to change something about their life so they just don’t do it at all.
 As much as I talk about success, whether that be on the Soldier of Finance blog or my Good Financial Cents blog, the one thing I am not afraid to admit is that I have failed.
 I have failed many times.

-I wanted to give just few different examples of how I have failed, but more importantly what I've learned from it.
-It's one thing to fail, but what you learn from that experience, what you take away from it and how apply it to your life going forward is the most important part.
-Failure is almost a necessity to success just so you can learn how to tweak and change the things that you are trying to accomplish and how you can improve those.
+I wanted to give just a few different examples of how I have failed, but more importantly what I’ve learned from it.
+It’s one thing to fail, but what you learn from that experience, what you take away from it, and how apply it to your life going forward is the most important part.

 Example of Failure